Remove custom SSH ciphers, MACs and HostKeyAlgorithms settings

 We did a pretty bad job at maintaining them.

-#1 Updated by sajolida about 5 years ago
+#1 Updated by sajolida over 5 years ago

 Topic raised on tails-dev: https://mailman.boum.org/pipermail/tails-dev/2014-May/005895.html.